Telepsychiatry Companies

 When these patients leave the hospital system, they’re often starting medications or getting medications adjusted.
 These patients need close follow-ups with labs to ensure they’re tolerating their medicines at the right dose.

 Treatment isn’t complete once a patient is discharged.
 While their symptoms may have improved with their current treatment plan, they must be continually assessed, monitored, and potentially adjusted at a lower level of care.
-All of these considerations make short-term care essential.
+All of these considerations make quality, integrated behavioral health care essential.

 The power of high-quality care and support after discharge

 A dedicated bridge care program solves access at scale.
-When a hospital or health system has an extensive referral queue, this solution helps patients get care in a timely manner.
-Bridge Care Services bridges the gap with short-term care and helps ensure patients can be safely managed by their primary care provider or can safely land with a long-term behavioral health provider.
+Bridge Care Services bridges the gap with integrated behavioral health care and helps ensure patients can be safely managed by their primary care provider or can safely land with a long-term behavioral health provider.

 Here are a few keys to success that Bridge Care Services offers: